mouseless/baked/docs/architecture/README.md

 # Architecture

-DO is designed to be a framework that allows us to build software with any architectural style.
-Core idea is to have good separation of concerns without causing any repetitive work.
-To achieve this we need to break down an application into its individual components such as features, layers and domain logic.
+DO's architectural core is designed to allow us to build software with any architectural style.
+Core idea is to enable a good separation of concerns without causing any repetitive work.
+To achieve this DO breaks down an application into following components: domain objects, layers and features.

 > :information_source:
 >